alessio29/savagebot/README.md

 **Installation:**
 Click on the following link and authorize bot on your server: https://discordapp.com/oauth2/authorize?&client_id=448952545784758303&scope=bot&permissions=0

+**Patreon**

+In case you like this bot so much - you can support development via Patreon: https://www.patreon.com/savagebot

 **How to use it:**

 Start you message with `!` then type any command from the following list.
 Some commands may require additional parameters.